 Apply for the second round of North American Partnership for Environmental Community Action grants!

-The grant program will support a broad base of organizations in Canada, Mexico and the United States who are working to create a shared sense of responsibility and stewardship for the environment at the community level.
+The North American Partnership for Environmental Community Action (NAPECA) grant program will support a broad base of organizations in Canada, Mexico and the United States who are working to create a shared sense of responsibility and stewardship for the environment at the community level.